B1NARY-GR0UP/nwa/README.md

 | AGPL-3.0 or Later | `agpl-3.0-or-later`                                           |
 | AGPL-3.0 Only     | `agpl-3.0-only`                                               |

-If the license template you need is not available, you could use the `--tmpl` (`-t`) option or submit an Issue/PR.
+If the license template you need is not available, you could use the `--tmpl` (`-t`) flag or submit an Issue/PR.

+If you want to use the content of the template file directly to the header of your file without modification, please use the -rawtmpl (-r) flag.
+When the raw template is enabled, NWA will not generate different types of licence headers based on your file type.

+**NOTE: The `--tmpl` (`-t`) and `--rawtmpl` (`-r`) flags cannot be used simultaneously.**

 - **Example**